DayneLalmond/DayneLalmond/README.md

 </p>

 ### Automate
-My day to day routines require my iPhone on me.
+My daily routines require my iPhone on me.
 I enjoy creating necessary automation using <a href="https://support.apple.com/guide/shortcuts/welcome/ios" target="_blank">**Shortcuts**</a>.
 Simply create and automate!

 ### Cultivate
 We share the Earth, support a healthy cause. <a href="http://onetreeplanted.refr.cc/daynel" target="_blank">**Plant**</a> a tree.
 “It's not about what it is, it's about what it can become.”